rustle/LLDBStackStoreFetch/Readme.md

 #Things that don't work

 * Setting symbolic breakpoints works from the script, but I can't suss out the syntax for callbacks or how to autocontinue after the callback
+* There is a set_dispatch_breakpoints function now, but if you use that instead of making the breakpoints manually, it never reaches the second breakpoint and doesn't resolve expressions correctly

 #Future plans